DHappiness/P2H-WP-Deployment/README.md

 - Downloading and installing latest WordPress version
 - Downloading and installing ACF PRO from SVN (need credentials to be set in config.php)
 - Downloading base theme from SVN or from the "include" folder of deployment ( in case you have own configured theme, theme folder should be named "base" ) and naming it like project is.
 - Fast creating of default project pages with automatically generated lorem ipsum content.
+Ability to unify page names.
 - Automatically setting up of /%postname%/ permalinks and refreshing rewrite rules.
 - Automated creation of Custom Post Types and Custom Taxonomies using singular name of entity.
 - Automated adding of template files for pages